HridoyBongo/tapestry-android-sdk/README.md

 Use this version of the Tapestry plugin if your android app currently uses v3 of the Google Analytics SDK for Android or if this is your first time using the Google Analytics SDK for Android.
 Users will need to create an App view for their property if they do not have one already.

 The Tapestry plugin uses up to six custom dimensions.
 Custom dimensions are a Universal Analytics feature which are available for any property with an App view or a Universal Analytics Web view.
-The provided Tapestry plugin code is based on the below configuration of dimensions.
-Indices in the plugin code should be adjusted if necessary to match the indices of the dimensions.
+The provided sample code in `GoogleAnalyticsActivity.java` is based on the below configuration of dimensions.
+Indices in the sample code should be adjusted if necessary to match the indices of the dimensions.

 Custom dimension configuration: